[Workbench] Interface to list and untrash trashed collections

 Please take another look of this particular update.
 Thanks.

-#33 Updated by Lucas Di Pentima about 1 month ago
+#33 Updated by Lucas Di Pentima 4 months ago

 Yes, it seems to me this way is more useful, just like a trash can! we remember the last things we throw there, the oldest one are less probable to be needed back :)